HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 Jesus said, “Blessed are the poor in spirit, for theirs is the kingdom of heaven” (Matthew 5:3).

 The word Jesus used for "poor" describes absolute and abject poverty.
-The root means “to crouch, or to cower."
+The root means "to crouch, or to cower."
 It describes the poverty that is beaten to its knees.
-He is a beggar who has nothing at all and must live on other men’s labors.
-He is so poor that he can only obtain his living by begging.
+He is a beggar who has nothing at all and must live on other men's labors.
+He is "so poor that he only obtains his living by begging" (R. C. Trench, Synonyms, pp. 121-22).
 He has been reduced to the very act of begging––covering his face with his hands in an act of being ashamed to let the giver know his identity.
 He is absolutely destitute.
-He is so oppressed and disillusioned that he is in special need of God’s help.
-If God does not step in he will die.
-He can only be described as poor, miserable, beggarly helpless.
-He is powerless to do anything about his problem.
+They are so oppressed and disillusioned "they are in special need of God's help.
+They are poor, miserable, beggarly impotent" (Arndt, Gingrich, p.
+728).

 This kind of person is conscious of his spiritual destitution, and feels his need.
 It is a painful experience.
 It is the opposite of self-sufficiency.
 The spiritually poor person is aware of his condition and has enough pain to seek relief.